ct-martin/project.sh/README.md

 > NOTE: changes to the `PROJECTS_ROOT`, `DATA_ROOT`, and `GROUP_PREFIX` after projects
 > have been created will NOT update existing projects; those
 > directories and groups will need to be updated manually

+## Thank Yous

+Thank you to my team lead at the School of Information at the University of Texas at Austin for allowing me to open-source this script.